oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/introduction/introduction.md

 # Introduction

 Data sharing enables you to share the same data with one or more consumers.
 Nowadays, the ever-growing amount of data has become a strategic asset for any company.
 Sharing data - within your organization or externally - is an enabling technology for new business opportunities.
 Sharing data and consuming data from external sources enables collaboration with partners, establishes new partnerships, and generates new revenue streams with data monetization.
+The Oracle Data Sharing for general recipients is based on the open _delta sharing standard protocol_, providing a simple REST-based API to share data in parquet format.

 ## About this Workshop